Our method

 04 / 05

 Every class ships a real project.
-Not an exercise — a playable game, a live site, a bot to show.
+Not an exercise.
+A playable game, a live site, a robot to show.

 05 / 05